nithyaramakrishnan/data-shield/install.md

 *	The {{site.data.keyword.datashield_short}} Enclave Manager, which manages SGX enclaves in the {{site.data.keyword.datashield_short}} environment.
 *	The EnclaveOS® container conversion service, which allows containerized applications to run in the {{site.data.keyword.datashield_short}} environment.

-If you have a previous version of {{site.data.keyword.datashield_short}} installed on your cluster, you must [uninstall](/docs/services/data-shield?topic=data-shield-uninstall) that version before you can install this release.
-Upgrading your version does not install this release.
-{: note}

 ### Installing on your cluster
 {: #install-cluster}